sensible-hq/sensible-docs/readme-sync/v0/data-extraction/1000 - getting-started.md

 - Sensible searches first for a text "anchor" because it's a computationally quick way to narrow down the location of the target data to extract.
 An anchor is text that always occurs close to your target text.
 Without it, Sensible wouldn't know which page to search in for your target text.
 For more information about defining complex anchors, see [Anchor](doc:anchor).

 - Then, Sensible uses a "method" to expand its search out from the anchor and extract the data you want.
-For more information about methods, see [Methods](doc:methods).
+For more information about methods, see [Layout-based methods](doc:methods).

 This config uses three types of layout-based methods: